-Zcash uses a difficulty adjustment algorithm based on DigiShield v3/v4 [DigiByte-PoW], with simplifications and altered parameters, to adjust difficulty to target the desired 2.5-minute block time.
+The desired time between blocks is called the block target spacing.
+Zcash uses a difficulty adjustment algorithm based on DigiShield v3/v4 [DigiByte-PoW], with simplifications and altered parameters, to adjust difficulty to target the desired block target spacing.
 Unlike Bitcoin, the difficulty adjustment occurs after every block.

-The constants PoWLimit, PoWAveragingWindow, PoWMaxAdjustDown, PoWMaxAdjustUp, PoWDampingFactor, and PoWTargetSpacing are instantiated in §5.3 'Constants' on p.
+PoWLimit, HalvingInterval, PoWAveragingWindow, PoWMaxAdjustDown, PoWMaxAdjustUp, PoWDampingFactor, and PoWTargetSpacing are specified in section § 5.3 'Constants' on p.
 50.